All articles published in the November 2013 issue of The Structural Engineer.

 In late 2011, although in the depths of recession and competing against some suicidal fee bids, we looked strategically at BIM.
 The implementation and use of BIM has been a significant financial and technical challenge and the three projects in this paper follow our timeline, experience, pitfalls and lessons learnt, and set out where the benefits lie for an SME.

-To date, the focus of BIM imlementation has largely been on new build projects.
+To date, the focus of BIM implementation has largely been on new build projects.
 This has been primarily due to the difficulties of accurately capturing and processing digital information on existing assets.
-Hence, one of the main challenges for the use of digital surveys in construction, is how to economically add good quaility information.
+This article provides an overview of BIM modelling with existing structures.

-This paper discusses the use of BIM on the £145M re-modelling and refurbishment of Manchester Central Library and Town Hall Extension.
-We believe this is the first time BIM has been implemented on such a large project of this type and demonstrates Manchester City Council’s clear commitment to deliver all projects in this way, in line with UK Government policy.
+This paper discusses the use of BIM on the re-modelling and refurbishment of Manchester Central Library and Town Hall Extension.

 This case study documents Buro Happold's experience with the Louvre Abu Dhabi project over the last six years, and focuses on the 3D modelling and BIM aspects that have been an integral part of the project.

-Recently established engineering consultancy, Engenuiti, offers some advice for those starting out on their BIM journey.
+Recently established engineering consultancy, authors from Engenuiti, offer some advice for those starting out on their BIM journey.

 Having purchased 3D modelling software in 2005 as a sole practitioner, Sean Daly looks back at how his investment helped to grow his business.